mangate/elu_network/README.md

 ## Requirements
 Code is written in python (2.7) and requires:
-- TensorFlow (0.7 or above),
+- TensorFlow (0.7 or above)
-- Numpy,
+- Numpy
 - MatplotLib
+- PyLearn2
+- cPickle

+## Usage
+1) Download CIFAR-100 data from here: